 Events longer than two hours and open to the general public, should be coordinated through the New Jersey Institute for Continuing Legal Education.

-Please note also that NJSBA policy does not allow CLE meetings to be scheduled in the 30 days prior to and after the Annual Meeting and Convention.
+Please note also that NJSBA policy does not allow CLE meetings to be scheduled in the 30 days prior to the Annual Meeting and Convention. or between Thanksgiving and Dec.
+31.

 JOINT MEETINGS